 In addition to liabilities, the statement of financial position also reports a separate section for Deferred Inflows of Resources.
 This separate financial statement element, Deferred Inflows of Resources, represents an acquisition of net position that applies to a future period and so will not be recognized until then.
-The Library has two items that meets the criterion for this category - pension-related deferrals and OPEB-related deferrals.
+The Library has three items that meets the criterion for this category - prepaid rent revenue, pension-related deferrals, and OPEB-related deferrals.